Fact Sheet 494

 Marijuana (see fact sheet 731)

 There are no known interactions between marijuana and ARVs.
 Interactions may be greater if marijuana is eaten rather than smoked.
+Use with protease inhibitors may increase effect of marijuana.

 National AIDS Education and Training Resource Center at http://www.aids-ed.org/resource/recreational-drugs-and-hiv-antivirals-guide-interactions-clinicians